TaqyNafis/CW2024-AnantaTaqyNafis/readme.txt

 13. **ActiveActorDestructible class**
     -removed `setDestroyed()` function since it is redundant -change 'destroy()' function to call isDestroyed instead of setDestroyed
-    - Added 'updateKIllCountCounter' to update the counter every update
+    - Added 'updateText' to update the text every update

 14.**LevelOne**
     - Change class to extend to LevelParentArcade instead of LevelParent
-    - Added an overlay that will show amount of kill left to go to next level
+    - Added an overlay that will show amount of enemies left to be destroyed
+    - Change how enemy will spawned, now it will only spawned the necessary enemies to go to next level
+    -

 15.**LevelTwo**
     - Change class to extend to LevelParentArcade instead of LevelParent
+    - Add HP display for boss

 16.**Other**
 - Added FXML folder under resources